-The exchange was part of a series of talks themed “Saigon Dep Lam” (Beautiful Saigon) held by the U.S Consulate General in Ho Chi Minh City at the American Center in District 1, which kicked off on May 10.
+The exchange is part of a series of talks themed “Saigon Dep Lam” (Beautiful Saigon) held by the U.S Consulate General in Ho Chi Minh City at the American Center in district 1, which kicked off May 10.

-The series sought to bridge the gap between Vietnamese in Vietnam and Vietnamese in the U.S.
+The series seeks to bridge the gap between Vietnamese in Vietnam and Vietnamese in the U.S.

 Speakers at the exchange included filmmaker Jenni Trang Le, U.S. Consulate officer Khanh Nguyen, educator Melinh Rozen, and attorney Khanh Nguyen.

-According to them, returning to Vietnam and learning about the country by themselves have brought interesting experiences beyond what they could have anticipated while still in the U.S.
+According to them, returning to Vietnam and learning about the country by themselves has brought interesting experiences beyond what they could have anticipated while still in the U.S.

 However, along with discovery came severe culture shock.

-For Melinh Rozen, seeing friends and peers over the age of 20 living under the same roof as their extended families and living a life ‘managed’ by parents and grandparents were unimaginable.
+For Melinh Rozen, seeing friends and peers over the age of 20 living under the same roof as their extended families and living a life ‘managed’ by parents and grandparents was unimaginable.

-Most of the speakers agreed that being able to use Vietnamese has made their life significantly easier, though they did not realize the future benefits when their parents forced them to learn the language.
+Most of the speakers agreed that being able to use Vietnamese has made their life significantly easier, though they didn’t realize the future benefits when their parents forced them to learn the language.

 Attorney Khanh Nguyen recalled that he was brought up to be culturally American in an area of North Carolina with few Vietnamese families.

 “My sisters and I constantly spoke English at home and my parents hated that”, Khanh laughed.
 “They even made us eat chili pepper when we spoke English in the house.”